MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/buy-or-edit-an-add-on.md

 *Traditional add-ons* are linked to a specific subscription.
 If you cancel the subscription, the associated add-on is also cancelled.

 *Standalone add-ons* are not linked to a specific subscription.
-Standalone add-ons appear as a separate subscription on the **Subscriptions** page (or on the **Products & services** page in the admin center (preview)), and have their own expiration date.
+Standalone add-ons appear as a separate subscription on the **Subscriptions** page (or on the **Products & services** page in the new admin center), and have their own expiration date.
 You manage a standalone add-on the same way that you manage any other subscription.

 ### Update a traditional add-on

 ::: moniker range="o365-worldwide"

-#### Use the admin center (preview) to update a traditional add-on
+#### Use the new admin center to update a traditional add-on

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.